LoopKit/loopdocs/docs/version/development.md

 #### Important points about IRC:

-1. Known risk factors compared to standard Loop: With IRC turned on, in response to persistent discrepancies between observed and predicted glucose motion, Loop will likely increase insulin corrections, which may increase the risks of hypoglycemia.
-IRC may also lead to increased oscillations ("roller-coaster") in glucose responses.
-Both of these risk factors are higher if the user's setting value for Insulin Sensitivity (ISF) is too low.
-Increasing ISF setting value tends to mitigate these risks but it is impossible to offer any guarantees for anything around T1D.
+1. Known risk factors compared to standard Loop:
+    * With IRC turned on, Loop will likely increase insulin corrections in response to persistent discrepancies between observed and predicted glucose motion, which may increase the risks of hypoglycemia
+    * IRC may also lead to increased oscillations ("roller-coaster") in glucose responses
+    * Both of these risk factors are higher if the user's setting value for Insulin Sensitivity (ISF) is too low
+    * Increasing ISF setting value tends to mitigate these risks but it is impossible to offer any guarantees for anything around T1D

 2. Compared to standard RC, IRC is more likely to improve glucose control in the following scenarios:
     * Glucose remaining high or decreasing slower than expected due to temporarily reduced insulin sensitivity or due to poor site absorption